PrinciplesDotDev/principles/documentation-close-to-code.md

 ## Why

 - More productive teams.
-The further away documentation is from code, the more _friction_ is created in understanding the code.
+The further away documentation is from code, the more _friction_ is created in understanding the
-- Documentation will have a higher chance of being accurate and up to date.
-As it is readily accessible by developers to read write to.
-- Documentation will be accurate to the version being used.
-Documentation checked into source control (e.g. git) with the code, will be in sync with the version currently checked out.

 ## How